himel1625/Full-Stack-Marketplace-Web-Application/README.md

 - **Express.js**: A minimal and flexible Node.js web application framework used for building API routes.
 - **MongoDB**: A NoSQL database used to store job listings, bids, and user data.
-- **Mongoose**: A MongoDB object modeling tool for Node.js used to interact with MongoDB in an easier and more structured way.

 ### **Other Tools:**